 Bankruptcy has its drawbacks as well.
 Here are a few:

-You may have to make some sacrifices.
-You may have to make some sacrifices in order to qualify for bankruptcy, such as surrendering nonessential or luxury possessions.
+You might have to make some sacrifices.
+You might have to make some sacrifices in order to qualify for bankruptcy, such as surrendering nonessential or luxury possessions.
 Also, if you file a Chapter 13 bankruptcy case, you will be on a strict budget for three to five years and you can’t obtain credit during that time without the court’s permission.

 Privacy and reputation.
-Your employer may learn about your bankruptcy case if you permit it to pull your credit report, or if your Chapter 13 plan payments are made through payroll deductions.
-(To learn whether your employer can fire you because of your bankruptcy, see Post-Bankruptcy Discrimination: Is It Legal?)
+Your employer might learn about your bankruptcy case if you permit it to pull your credit report, or if your Chapter 13 plan payments are made through payroll deductions.
+(To learn whether your employer can fire you because of your bankruptcy, see Will Bankruptcy Affect My Job or Future Employment?)

 Bankruptcy records are available at the federal bankruptcy courthouse where they are filed and through the federal court system’s subscription-only PACER service.
 However, as a practical matter, your family and friends are unlikely to find out you’ve filed bankruptcy unless you owe them money.